 We’ll also look at the Kingdom of God based on what is given by those same writers of the New Testament.
 Why did Matthew in writing to a primarily Jewish audience call it the Kingdom of heaven instead of the Kingdom of God?

 We are going to take a second look at what the Gospel really is all about.
-Why did Jesus preach the gospel of the “Kingdom of God” and Paul preach the gospel of “Christ crucified”?
+Why did Jesus preach the gospel of the “Kingdom of God” and Paul preach the gospel of “Christ crucified” or “the gospel of grace?
 Is there a difference?

 Hopefully, the articles shared on this website will remind us all to read these scriptures again to hear our Lord’s voice, as we grow in the grace and knowledge of God our Father and our Lord Jesus Christ.
 Many of us who have been in what could be called churchianity’s paradigm truly have a lot to let go of as we embrace God’s truth as given in the scriptures.